escobard/udemy-typescript/notes/section10.md

 - when a single class must be initiated, but functionality from multiple classes is needed on initiation
 - child initiates parent class constructors on initiation
 - child must contain the abstract methods defined by the parent class to initiate the parent class

+### interfaces vs classes
+- interfaces:
+  - setup a contract between different classes or functions
+  - use when we have very different objects that we want to work together
+  - promotes loose coupling, by leveraging the interface as the "gateway" for the code
+- abstract classes
+  - sets up a contract between different classes
+  - use when we are trying to build up a definition of an object
+  - strongly couples classes together
+- takeaways - if the object to be consumed by many classes is very similar, class inheritance is preferred.
+If the object to be consumed by many classes or functions is different but has similar types, use an interface. to review
+  - interfaces - similar objects with different purposes
+    - eg, in the google maps exercise a user vs a company can be bound to an interface to create the type gateway
+    - want to first try to use interfaces for code re-use, unless there is a use case where objects are really closely related, in this case you can use classes
+  - abstract classes - defining a very similar and related object that should be used my multiple classes.